censorship-no/ceno-docs/user-manual/en/browser/bridging.md

   * [Xfinity](https://www.xfinity.com/support/articles/configure-device-discovery-for-wifi)
   * [TP-Link](https://community.tp-link.com/us/home/kb/detail/348)

-## Alternative methods to allow CENO bridging
+## Using port forwarding as an alternative to UPnP

 Instead of enabling UPnP on your router, you can create a port forwarding rule, to make sure that connections from the CENO network are forwarded to your device.
 You will need to login to the router's administration interface and locate the *port forwarding* option.
 To see which IP address you need to forward the connections to and the relevant port, open the *CENO Settings* page and look under the *Local UDP endpoint(s)*.